 Biography of Polly Apfelbaum

 The work of internationally acclaimed American artist Polly Apfelbaum (b.
 1955) is instantly alluring.
 Rainbows of vibrant colors come together in works that hover between prints, paintings, installations and sculptures.
-They are often hard to categorize, as they include all kinds of artistic practices all at once, as well as found objects and craft works.
-Apfelbaum, influenced by the visual languages of abstract expressionist and feminist tendencies, explores ideas about gender, identity and daily existence through these kaleidoscopic compositions.
-The artwork titles too reveal an array of sources of inspiration, from music, history, politics, architecture, nature, film and mass media.
+Her pieces are often hard to categorize, and are made through a variety of artistic practices, as well as being constructed from found objects and craft works.
+Apfelbaum, influenced by the visual languages of abstract expressionist and feminist tendencies, explores ideas about gender, identity and daily existence through her kaleidoscopic compositions.
+Her artwork titles also reveal an array of sources of inspiration from music, history, politics, architecture, nature, film and mass media.

 Polly Apfelbaum is represented by the influential Frith Street Gallery and Alexander Grey Associates.
-Works of hers feature in the MoMA in NY, the LACMA in LA, the Philadelphia Museum of Art, the Musée d’Art Moderne in Paris, and the Dallas Museum of Art amongst other notable institutions.
+Works of hers features in the collections of major institutions worldwide including MoMA in NY, the LACMA in LA, the Philadelphia Museum of Art, the Musée d’Art Moderne in Paris, and the Dallas Museum of Art amongst others.
 She had a major mid-career retrospective at the Institute of Contemporary Art in Philadelphia, and has had numerous solo exhibitions, including at the Worcester Art Museum in Massachusetts, the Everson Museum of Art in Syracuse, the Carlow Visual Center for Contemporary Art in Ireland, and Bepart in Belgium.